 Major Wine-Producing Regions in Oregon

-There are three main wine-producing regions in Oregon.
+There are three primary wine-producing regions in Oregon.
 Each has a slightly different climate because of each area’s proximity to the Cascade Mountain Range.

 In the northern part of the state, the Columbia Valley region straddles the north and south sides of the Columbia River.
-The river serves as a natural border between Washington and Oregon, meaning both states claim part of the region as their own.
-The area sits inland and sits in the rain shadow from the Cascade Mountains to the west.
-Temperatures are consistently warm during the summer with little rainfall, making irrigation with river water pretty common.
+The river is a natural border between Washington and Oregon, meaning both states claim part of the region as their own.
+The area sits inland and in the rain shadow from the Cascade Mountains to the west.
+Temperatures are consistently warm during the summer with little rainfall, making irrigation with river water common.

 And finally, Southern Oregon combines two separate AVAs (American Viticultural Areas) into a single unifying region.
-The Umpqua Valley AVA and the Rogue Valley AVA are separated by mountains and are home to several diverse micro-climates.
+Mountains separate the Umpqua Valley AVA and the Rogue Valley AVA, home to several diverse micro-climates.
 Because of this, both cool-climate and warm-climate grapes can grow here.

 Common Grape Varieties In Oregon

 Without a doubt, Pinot Noir is the most common grape that grows in Oregon.
 It accounts for half of the total acreage planted under vine and dominates most areas of the Willamette Valley.
-The region’s proximity to the Pacific Ocean, combined with a consistently dry climate with long sunny days, makes it ideal for growing the notoriously finicky grape.
+The region’s proximity to the Pacific Ocean and a consistently dry climate with long sunny days make it ideal for growing the notoriously finicky grape.
 Pinot Noir from the area radiates the elegance and structure of old-world counterparts, like Burgundy, but with a fruit-forward style often found in new-world wine.

 The most popular white grapes that grow in Oregon are Pinot Gris and Chardonnay, which isn’t surprising considering both enjoy proximity to and thrive in similar climates as Pinot Noir.
 Pinot Gris from Oregon is almost always light and dry with refreshing and zesty flavors.
 For Chardonnay, oak aging is at the winemaker’s discretion, making both oaked and unoaked versions easy to find.

-In slightly warmer areas of the state, like the Columbia Valley that sits inland and the Rogue Valley, which sits close to the California border, heartier red grapes like Syrah and Cabernet Sauvignon are grown with finesse.
+In slightly warmer areas of the state, like Columbia and Rogue Valleys, heartier red grapes like Syrah and Cabernet Sauvignon grow with finesse.
 Red wines from these areas are full-bodied with ripe and plummy fruit flavors.
-Oak aging is typical for these wines, which can also mean they’re great for cellaring.
+Oak aging is typical for these wines, so they’re great for cellaring.

 The American Viticulture Areas of Oregon

 Documents show that winemaking in Oregon began in the 1840s.
 But a significant industry wasn’t established until the mid-1960s.
-In 1965, Pinot Noir was planted for the first time by David Lett of Eyrie Vineyards.
+In 1965, David Lett of Eyrie Vineyards planted Pinot Noir for the first time.
 Over the past two decades, the grape’s success has put Oregon wine on the world map leading the region to identify 21 official American Viticulture Areas.

-Looking further than the three primary wine-growing regions, Oregon is home to a couple of other smaller areas.
+Looking further than the three primary Oregon wine regions, the state has several other smaller areas.
 Columbia Gorge AVA was established in 2004.
 It is north of the Willamette Valley and straddles the Oregon-Washington border.
-Additionally, Snake River Valley AVA is on the eastern edge of the state and reaches across the border into Idaho.
+Additionally, Snake River Valley AVA is on the state’s eastern edge and reaches the border into Idaho.
 It was officially acknowledged in 2007.

 Itinerary Ideas for Oregon Wine Lovers